dustinvanbuskirk/helm-guestbook-doc/Readme.md

 |helmCharts.valuesMerge|Accepts merge, override, (default), or replace.
 ValuesMerge specifies how to treat ValuesInline with respect to Values.|
 |helmCharts.includeCRDs|Accepts true or false.
 Specifies if Helm should also generate CustomResourceDefinitions.
 The default value is false.|

-You update argo-server and argocd-repo-server deploys with Docker images build from Dockerfile in this repository.

-This Dockerfile is intended to update Kustomize binary version.

-After this is updated you can implement the following kustomization.yaml.

 ``` kustomization.yaml
 apiVersion: kustomize.config.k8s.io/v1beta1
 kind: Kustomization